KatherineMichel/til-100-days-of-code-version/python/got-to-know-the-python-standard-library-better-and-read-serious-python.md

 - Tags : #python
 - Status : For #100DaysofCode, I got to know the Python Standard Library better.
 I also read part of Serious Python.
 So far, quite a few ideas in the book are familiar to me from Pinax, which is great.
 Really liked the "Methods and Decorators" chapter.

-## Got to Know the Python Standard Library better and Read Serious Python
+## Got to Know the Python Standard Library Better and Read Serious Python

 For #100DaysofCode, I got to know the Python Standard Library better.